 This series power supply supports internal series connection for CH1 and CH2.
-In internal series connection mode, the output voltage (up to 64 V) is twice the voltage setting.
+In internal series connection mode, the output voltage (up to 64 V) is the sum of the voltage settings of the two channels.
 The output voltage and current are displayed in CH1 meter view, as is shown in the figure below.